aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to XLT in C++ Applications" h2="Convert PDF to XLT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to XLT conversion is a popular requirement for many businesses.
+XLT is an Excel template file format that allows users to create a template for their Excel documents.
+This template can be used to quickly create multiple documents with the same formatting and layout.
+It is also useful for creating documents with a consistent look and feel.

-Converting PDF to XLT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLT.
+<h2>How Aspose.Total Helps for PDF to XLT Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides a simple two-step process for converting PDF to XLT.
+In the first step, you can export PDF to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLT.
+This process is simple and efficient, and it allows users to quickly and easily convert PDF documents to XLT templates.
+Aspose.Total for C++ also provides a wide range of other features, such as the ability to create, edit, and convert a variety of file formats, including PDF, XLSX, XLT, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}